Olive Tapenade Hummus Recipe

 About Olive Tapenade Hummus

-If you have been buying the jar of this addictive dip, it’s time you start making it at home and save some dollars.
+This Boar’s Head Copycat Olive Tapenade Hummus recipe is a keeper.
+If you have been buying jars of this addictive dip, it’s time you start making it at home and save some dollars.

 Ingredients

-Capers add a bold salty savory flavor.
+Capers add a bold, salty, savory flavor.

 Others – You will also need garlic, freshly squeezed lemon juice, salt, cumin powder, red pepper flakes, and ice-cold water.

-How To Make Olive Tapenade Hummus
+How To Make Hummus with Olive Tapenade

 - 1 cup drained and rinsed chickpeas